SoSly/minecraft/README.md

 - [Nature's Compass](https://www.curseforge.com/minecraft/mc-mods/natures-compass) adds a simple compass to find whatever biome you're looking for.
 - [Shipwrecks!](https://www.curseforge.com/minecraft/mc-mods/shipwrecks) adds shipwreck structures to the game.

+### Beautification
+Mods which make your builds a more beautiful.

+- [Chisel](https://www.curseforge.com/minecraft/mc-mods/chisel) allows you to change the look of your blocks.
+- [Connected Textures Mod](https://www.curseforge.com/minecraft/mc-mods/ctm) blends some materials across blocks.

 ### Gameplay
 New systems or changes to the base gameplay.